January 5, 2018

 “The work of Mark Flickinger explores the ability of art to create places of revelry where time stands still in the luminescent moment,” Barnes said.
 “His dedication to that moment is evidenced in his In Situ approach to processing what he sees in front of him.
 The sublime must be experienced.
 It can’t be described with words.”

 The gallery will also feature the ceramic work of Barbara Stevens, a retired art faculty member from Cloud County Community College.

 “Barbara’s work has the look and feel of Earth and geological processes,” Barnes said.
-“It is a wonderful accompaniment to Mark Flickenger’s bold landscapes.”
+“It is a wonderful accompaniment to Mark Flickinger’s bold landscapes.”